 - 1. The EMS administrator deregisters the endpoint.
 See the FortiClient EMS Administration Guide. - 2.
-In FortiClient, on the Fabric Telemetry tab, disconnect from EMS.
-The endpoint is no longer managed by EMS. - 3.
+In FortiClient, on the Zero Trust Telemetry tab, disconnect from EMS.
+EMS is no longer managing the endpoint. - 3.
 Go to Settings, then unlock the configuration. - 4.
 In the Windows System Tray, right-click the FortiTray icon, then select Shutdown FortiClient. - 5.
 Once FortiClient is shutdown, uninstall FortiClient using the Windows Add/Remove Programs application.